GCRD 6301

 GCRD 6314

-New Dimensions for Curriculum in Geography 0.5 unit
+New Dimensions of Geographic Thinking for Education 0.5 unit

 GCRD 6315

-This course provides a continuation of the examination of educational practices as forms of cultural politics.
-It examines theoretical frameworks (critical theory, feminisms, postcolonialism, poststructuralism, etc.) for analyses of the intersections of knowledge, power and identity in and through the everyday work of education.
-Particular emphasis is given to the constitutive processes of gendering, racialization, etc. within educational institutions.
-Counter-pedagogies, those which can name, challenge and more democratically reconstitute such processes and effects, are the primary focus of the course.
+A survey of historical and present forms of critical pedagogy.
+This course examines theoretical frameworks for analyzing the intersections of knowledge, power, and identity in and through the everyday work of education.
+Counter-pedagogies, those which can name and challenge the social status quo, are the primary focus of the course.

 GCRD 6317